Visiting Elektrenai Abandoned Theme Park

 There is no need to spend the night in Elektrenai as it’s an easy day trip from either Vilnius or Kaunas (or a place to break the journey even), but if you are interested in purpose-built Soviet cities (as we are) or simply want to spend the night there, hotels and other options are available.

-IF YOU ENJOY EXPLORING ABANDONED PLACES, WHY NOT PIN THIS POST?
+IF YOU ENJOY OUR POST ABOUT THIS ABANDONED AMUSEMENT PARK, WHY NOT PIN THIS POST?